material-motion/material-motion/specifications/directors.md

       ...
     }

+`v1` **Providing targets**: Directors must be provided with target objects.

+How a Director receives targets is up to the engineer.
+Common solutions include:

+- *Delegate pattern*.
+The Director requests targets via a delegate.
+- *Initialization*.
+Targets are provided to the Director's initializer.

 ## Event handling

 The Director may want to store a reference to the Runtime in order to commit new Plans in response to different events.